Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 The main fear factor with the maze is the darkness.
 If you’re afraid of the dark then this truly is a “maze of terror.”

-In our opinion, between the Reapers Haunted Attraction and the Maze of Terror, our favourite was definitely the haunted house.
+In our opinion, between the Reapers Haunted Attraction and the Maze of Terror, our favourite was the haunted house, but both are good.
 That might be because we’re not huge fans of mazes in general, but also because there was so much more to the Reapers Haunted Attraction.

 Although we preferred the Reapers Haunted Attraction over the Maze of Terror, other visitors rave about the labyrinth.
 Here are some comments about it from the venue’s Facebook page: